National parks are truly national treasures. We’re blessed here in the Evergreen State with three such treasures – each unique in its own way.

 Mt.
 Rainier National Park

 There are waterfalls and wildflowers, a historic lodge and lakes, but there’s really no getting around what Mt.
 Rainier National Park is all about — the mountain.
 Rising 14,410 feet into the Northwest sky, Mt.
 Rainier is the dominating presence at this jaw-dropping national park.
-The hiking here can be grandiose: try the Summerland hike for stupefying vistas or the Comet Falls trail for a look at one of the quieter corners of the park.
+The hiking here can be grandiose: try the Summerland hike for stupefying vistas or the Comet Falls trail (see main photo for a sample of the stunning views from the trail!) for a look at one of the quieter corners of the park.
 Summertime wildflowers are hard to beat near Paradise, and ambitious hikers might catch a glimpse of the park’s resident mountain goats along the Burroughs Mountain trail.
 Wintertime sets the stage for great snowshoeing at Mazama Ridge or sledding at Paradise.
 But that’s all just the tip of the iceberg.
 Mt.
 Rainier National Park is also great for biking, camping, fishing, boating and, for the heartiest out there, climbing.

 North Cascades National Park